tyyin98/wardrobe/README.md

 ## User Stories
 - I want to be able to view all of all my apparel items in one page.
-- I want to be able to add an item to my collection and specify its category, name, brand, size, price paid, place of purchase, date of purchase and sold price (if applicable).
+- I want to be able to add an item to my collection and specify its category, name, brand, size, price paid, date of purchase and sold price (if applicable).
 - I want to be able to delete items from my collection.
 - I want to be able to view the items by categories, brands, or price range.
-- I want to be able to know how much I spend on apparel every year/month.
+- I want to be able to know how much I spend on apparel every year